 Do/Be

 Each of us will have a polarity that is naturally more dominant than the other.
-However, today's yang-driven culture of hustle and conquer is currently the presiding facet collectively, and there is very little appreciation or belief in the feminine principles.
+However, today's yang-driven culture of hustle and conquer is currently the prevailing facet, and there is very little appreciation or belief in feminine principles.
 As a result, many of us require extensive deconditioning and healing to come into equilibrium.
 It is not about one polarity being preferable or more powerful than the other.
-It is about finding balance and learning to embody and implement both.
+It is about finding balance.

 Stage 6: Isolation